kseth-official/CSP-Solver/README.md

 # CSP-Solver
+Presenting my Java-based GitHub project, which focused on solving Numerical Constraint Satisfaction Problems (CSPs).

-This is a personal project written in Java with the goal of solving Numerical Constraint Satisfaction Problems (CSPs) using Depth First Search with pruning.
-The program is designed to output the SEARCH TREE to the console and track the number of failed consistency checks.
-The specific problem being solved can be altered by adjusting the hardcoded values of VariableOrdering, VariableDomain, and adding new numerical constraints in the IsSatisfyingConstraint method.
+This project showcases a practical approach to CSP-solving, employing a Depth First Search method enhanced with pruning.
+It offers a clear view of the SEARCH TREE in the console and diligently tracks failed consistency checks.

+Flexibility is at your fingertips – adjust the hardcoded values of VariableOrdering and VariableDomain to tailor the solution to different problems.
+Expand the scope by introducing new numerical constraints through the IsSatisfyingConstraint method for added depth.

-This project was an opportunity for me to gain experience in solving CSPs through the use of search algorithms.
+This project was a hands-on opportunity to explore CSPs and gain valuable experience in algorithmic problem-solving.

 ## CURRENT INPUTS
     1. 8 variables a,b,c,d,e,f,g,h with the same domain {1,2,3,4}